pollfish/docs/terms/researcher.md

 Please contact us with any questions or comments about our Privacy Policy, your personal information, our third-party disclosure practices, or your consent choices by email: support@pollfish.com

-Pollfish designates as its representative in the EU, who acts on Pollfish&#39;s behalf and who may be addressed by any supervisory authority and be subject to enforcement proceedings in the event of non-compliance with the GDPR by Pollifish, Mr Zissis Bellas, who can be contacted at the following address: gdpr@pollfish.com Pollfish remains fully liable under the GDPR.
+Pollfish designates as its representative in the EU, who acts on Pollfish&#39;s behalf and who may be addressed by any supervisory authority and be subject to enforcement proceedings in the event of non-compliance with the GDPR by Pollfish, Mr Zissis Bellas, who can be contacted at the following address: gdpr@pollfish.com Pollfish remains fully liable under the GDPR.

 Pollfish appoints as a Data Protection Officer Mr Zissis Bellas, who can be contacted at the following addressgdpr@pollfish.com